 Much of the content for this topic has been covered in O Levels.
 There are some new concepts in this topic as well!
-One of the commonly asked question in this topic deals with the combustion of hydrocarbons, and is covered during the A Level Chemistry tuition with Ms Sim.
+One of the commonly asked question in this topic deals with the combustion of hydrocarbons, and is covered in our JC Chemistry tuition class.

 10.0cm3 of a hydrocarbon, CaHb, is exploded with an excess of oxygen.
 A contraction of 35.0cm3 occurs, all volumes being measured at r.t.p.
 On treatment of the products with NaOH solution, a further contraction of 40.0 cm3 occurs.
 Deduce the molecular formula of the hydrocarbon.

 Some of the points to note for solving such questions include the following:

 - Water is a liquid at room temperature and pressure (r.t.p.) and hence does not take up any volume.